GAmuzak/Hindi-On-Web/README.md

 Dataset used for training model [here](https://www.kaggle.com/ashokpant/devanagari-character-dataset/version/1)

-Massive thanks to [Sree Harsh Nelaturu](https://github.com/SreeHarshaNelaturu) for helping with streamlit front end
+Massive thanks to [Sree Harsh Nelaturu](https://github.com/SreeHarshaNelaturu) for helping with getting started on the streamlit front end